What is LTV/CAC?

 An alternative approach uses a simpler formula for calculating the lifetime value (LTV), also eliminating the concept of a discount rate:

-• Step 4 → For each dollar spent on sales and marketing, the company generated only $1.00 of additional gross contribution.
-Basically, it is only just breaking even on its sales and marketing spend.
+Therefore, for each dollar spent on sales and marketing, the company generated merely $1.00 per additional gross contribution.